RyGuy-12/Strafe-NB-Keyboard/README.md

 # Strafe-NB-Keyboard
-a keyboard for nohboard made custom to the roblox game: Strafe
+A keyboard for nohboard made custom to the roblox game: Strafe

+## Steps:
+1. Download the "Installer" folder
+2. In the folder, run "KeyboardInstaller.bat"
+3. If all is correct, you should have my custom strafe keyboard in NohBoard!